CSI: Vegas: Casting

 On February 10, 2020, it was announced that two of the original stars of CSI: Crime Scene Investigation, Petersen and Jorja Fox, were in talks to potentially reprise their roles as Gil Grissom and Sara Sidle.
 On August 10, 2020, it was announced that Petersen and Fox were still in negotiations to return, and that casting was under way for five new characters.

 On February 12, 2021, it was revealed that Paula Newsome, Matt Lauria, and Mel Rodriguez had been cast in the series.
 Lauria and Rodriguez both previously guest-starred as different characters in the franchise.
 It was also revealed that Petersen and Fox were finalizing their deals.
 On March 31, 2021, it was announced that Mandeep Dhillon had been cast in the series.

 Later that day, it was revealed that Wallace Langham would reprise his role as David Hodges, and Petersen and Fox were officially announced as being cast.
 On May 3, 2021, it was announced that Jamie McShane had been cast in a recurring role and that Paul Guilfoyle would reprise his role as Jim Brass in two episodes.
 In September 2021, Zuiker hinted that additional CSI: Crime Scene Investigation characters may make appearances in the series.

 On December 15, 2021, it was announced alongside the second season renewal that Petersen won't return as a cast member, though he would remain as executive producer.
 On January 25, 2022, it was announced that Fox will also not return for the second season.
 Two days later, it was announced that Rodriguez would leave ahead of the second season as well.
-On February 11, 2022, it was announced that Marg Helgenberger will reprise her role as Catherine Willows in the second season.
+On February 11, 2022, it was announced that Marg Helgenberger would reprise her role as Catherine Willows in the second season.
 On May 24, 2022, it was announced that recurring actor Jay Lee would be upgraded to series regular and that Lex Medlin and Ariana Guerra would join the cast as regulars.
 On December 15, 2022, it was reported that Eric Szmanda would reprise his role as Greg Sanders in several episodes during the latter half of the second season.